 Going back to our protagonist, Peter Hurford had always imagined that he’d go to grad school to continue studying political science.
 However, after reading our research, he widened his search considerably.
 He drew up a list of fifteen possible options across a range of areas and spoke to people who knew about them.

-By focusing on these factors, you’ll give yourself the best possible chance of having a satisfying career and making the world a better place.
 Based on that research, he was quickly able to rule out some of his options: consulting would involve a lot of travel, which he’d hate; medicine would require a lot of retraining.

 Peter then focused on his potential impact later in life, and how well the different options would allow him to keep his options open.
 This made nonprofit work less appealing: It’s hard to transition from non-profit to for-profit work, whereas it’s comparatively easy to go the other way around.
 It also cast doubts on law school: he’d be committed to one path, learn a very specific set of skills, and end up with considerable debt after three years.